 The P2P (peer-to-peer) lending sector is braced for a second regulatory crackdown as a new “record filing” system kicks off in April.

-Peer to peer platforms offer to consumers an alternative to loans that used to be previously available mainly at banks.
+Peer-to-peer platforms offers to consumers an alternative to loans that used to be previously available mainly at banks.

 China’s P2P lending industry recorded transactions valued at $445bn in 2017, according to Online Lending Club, a data company.
 While that is less than the $458.3bn that China’s banks lent in January.